Ohio man dies after being shot by police as he was cleaning out late grandmother's apartment

 “With the vehicle smoking and the engine still running, our officers forced their way into the minivan and pulled Mr. Frasure from it.
 They then provided life-saving care and he was transported to University Hospital,” she said.

-Brady said she has reviewed officer bodycam footage of the incident and it has been shared with the Hamilton County Sheriff's Office and Hamilton County Prosecutor's Office, which are both investigating the matter.
+Brady said that she has reviewed officer bodycam video of the incident and that it has been shared with the sheriff’s office and the Hamilton County Prosecutor’s Office, which are investigating.

 “This is a tragedy for all involved,” Brady said.
 “Our thoughts and prayers go out to the family at this time.”

-Police did not reply to requests for further details on the incident.
-The Hamilton County Prosecutor’s Office said the matter is still under investigation.
+Police did not reply to requests for further details.
+The prosecutor’s office said the matter is still under investigation.

-Frasure's family has disputed the police account of events, saying he was not a burglary suspect.
-Rather they say he and his father had been clearing out an apartment his grandmother lived in before she recently died, NBC affiliate WLWT of Cincinnati reported.
+Frasure’s family has disputed the police account, saying he was not a burglary suspect.
+Rather, they say he and his father had been clearing out an apartment his grandmother lived in before she recently died, NBC affiliate WLWT of Cincinnati reported.

-His sister, Shonda Coleman, told the station, “I didn’t hear none of that.
+His sister, Shonda Coleman, told the station: “I didn’t hear none of that.
 I didn’t hear no commands.
 All I heard is pop, pop, pop, pop.
-Like, it was, like, ten rounds."
+Like, it was, like, 10 rounds.

-Prosecutors are anticipated to hold a news conference Friday with further information on the case, including the officers’ body cam footage.
+Prosecutors are expected to hold a news conference Friday with further information, including the officers’ bodycam video.